 On paper, you’ll find little to choose from between this and other bikes in this list.
 The Etape 150, however, will probably be one of the harder ones to find and test-ride – which, as we all know, is the single best way to avoiding buying the wrong touring bike.

 Ridgeback’s World series has gone from strength to strength in the last few years, with an increasing number of long-distance tours being pulled off on the Panorama, and a brave move into 26-inch wheel expedition bike territory with the Expedition.
-The Tour is their entry-level offering, and for the price, you’ll find an impressively well-specified aluminium-framed touring bike with plenty of upgrade potential.
+The Tour is their entry-level offering, and for the price, you’ll find an impressively well-specified aluminium-framed touring bike.

 The 3x8sp mountain-bike drivetrain with an Acera rear derailleur and an 11-32t cassette – a step up from the Flat White and the Etape 150 – gives the Tour a very good range of gear ratios, and the Continental Contact tyres are above average: expect to get a good few thousand miles out of these.
 Other plus points include 36-spoke wheels, toe clips, a sturdy rear rack, and a range of 5 frame sizes.
 Ridgeback are well distributed; it shouldn’t be hard to find a dealer in your area.